My Drawbot, "Death to Sharpie"

 The small FIFO on the Arduino is big enough to keep the motors busy while the Linux on the Pi does its laggy preemptive busy work.

 The advantage being, the Arduino never needs re-flashed because its code almost never changes.
 Its very tight and small and does no math.
-The real work is now in python land on a Pi instead on an expensive laptop.
-The only down side is the speed of the serial, which might start being a problem when I get the acceleration code implemented if ever.
+The real work is now in python land on a Pi instead of an expensive laptop.
+The only down side is the speed of the serial, which might start being a problem when I get the acceleration code implemented, if ever.

-On the physical side of things, I have switched to a ribbed belt with weights hang down the sides.
+On the physical side of things, I have switched to a ribbed belt with weights hanging down the sides.
 Its much better in terms of repeatability, but kind of nasty to look at.